danpozmanter/mock-api/README.md

 * Mock a full api spec, such as OpenAI.
 * Set a range for the latency of the response.
-* Set a frequency for error rates.
+* Set a frequency for error responses.
 * Custom JSON response overrides.

 ## Example Configuration & Explanation